aletcher/aletcher.github.io/_pages/about.md

 social: true
 ---

-Currently freelancing between parallel careers in [academic research](https://aletcher.github.io/publications/) and [contemporary dance](https://www.bodhiproject.at/dancers/).
+Working as a freelancer in [AI research](https://aletcher.github.io/publications/) and, occasionally, [contemporary dance](https://www.bodhiproject.at/dancers/).
+Current research focuses around game theory, optimisation, reinforcement learning and multi-agent learning, but I'm more generally interested in theoretical underpinnings of machine learning and going beyond curve-fitting to abstraction & reasoning.
+(Side-kick interests include quantum computing, diagrammatic reasoning, number theory, and all things mathematical...)

-I studied pure mathematics and computer science, writing my [bachelor thesis](https://aletcher.github.io/assets/pdf/bsc_thesis.pdf) in number theory and my [master thesis](https://aletcher.github.io/assets/pdf/msc_thesis.pdf) on differentiable games (with applications to GANs and multi-agent RL).
-Awarded best thesis in Oxford Computer Science.
-Here are a few [papers](https://aletcher.github.io/publications/) I wrote since then.
+My background is in pure mathematics and computer science, with a [bachelor thesis](https://aletcher.github.io/assets/pdf/bsc_thesis.pdf) in algebraic number theory and a [master thesis](https://aletcher.github.io/assets/pdf/msc_thesis.pdf) on differentiable games (with applications to GANs and multi-agent RL).
+Here are a few [papers](https://aletcher.github.io/publications/) published with collaborators since then.

-Looking for collaborators and research internships before settling into a PhD or industry research position.
-Feel free to reach out!